 The prime vehicle of Zen is a particular style of Meditation called Zazen.
 Kevin leads the Zen sangha at the Lotus Studio every Tuesday evening at 17h30.
 Newcomers are welcome.

 Kama is a dedicated Yogini and mother of 2 with a deep love of all things yoga.
 She completed her Vinyasa teacher training (YA RYT200) in Bali at Radiantly Alive in 2016.
-She is registered with Yoga Alliance and continues to grow through her own self practice and continuing study through workshops and online courses.
+Since then she has continued her education by completing a further 300hr yoga course based partly in India, a children's yoga course, various online anatomy courses and is in her final (fourth year) of Iyengar Yoga teacher training.
+She continues to grow through her own self practice and continuing study.